 1. UI100 Course Redesign Proposal

 Starrett distributed a UI100 Course Redesign Proposal handout.
 He explained that the UI100 Advisory Committee has been working for the last year and a half on course redesign.
 UI100 has undergone the first phase of course redesign.
 The Advisory Committee has come up with suggestions under the proposed Fall 2012 Phase II Pilot, including an NCAT Replacement model (blended, with 1/3 lecture, 1/3 breakout, 1/3 online); class size of 30 for non-traditional, honors, web, night, and off-campus sections; class size of 60 for on-campus sections; two new course objectives; a reduced number of themes; etc. Discussion followed.
-Starrett explained that the proposal would go to the University Studies Council the next week, and then on to Executive Staff.
+Starrett explained that the proposal would go to the General Education Council the next week, and then on to Executive Staff.

 1. Hinkle reminded everyone that grades were due the Monday after finals.

 2. Eddleman stated that graduate students graduating in Spring 2012 need to apply for graduation by the end of the next week.